ml-cube/ml3-platform-docs/md-docs/user_guide/integrations/data_sources.md

         )
         ```

-    Congratulations!
-You have successfully connected your GCS bucket to the ML cube Platform.
-The ML cube Platform will now be able to authenticate to the service account you created via the generated key.
-To revoke access, simply delete the key.

 === "Azure Blob Storage"
     ![Microsoft Azure](../../imgs/azure.svg){: style="height:50px;width:50px"}

+    To integrate Azure Blob Storage, you will need to create a set of Azure credentials, and add a policy that grants read access to objects in your blob container.
+Please refer to [this page](index.md) to know more.

-    Now, you will be able to specify an `AzureBlobDataSource` when adding your data to a task.
+    Once you have some credentials, you will be able to specify an `AzureBlobDataSource` when adding your data to a task.

     !!! example
         Note that, if you don't specify the `credentials_id`, the default ones will be used.